“Dystopia’s Child” was originally published in LUMINA vol. XVIII. Yesterday I republished it on Medium.com. Because…

 I don’t exactly hate the idea of Birthmother’s Day, myself.
 But I don’t really love it either.
 The phrase Happy Birthmother’s Day pretty much gets stuck in my throat.
 I’d rather cough up a carving knife than say that, but the idea of commemoration is a good one.
 We’re here.
 So, I’m thinking of us and all of our stories.

 My memoir, “Birth Mother,” published last summer by Shebooks is now available on audible.com.
 I’ve listened to the sample, and while it’s kind of strange for me to hear another voice reading my words, I like the reader’s voice a lot.
 She sounds, well….kinda like me.

 There are other fabulous books by women from Shebooks on Audible too.
 Check them out.

-What if, some time ago, you made a decision to donate your fortune to a home for unwed mothers?
-But young women started keeping their babies.
+Donor intent.
+What does that mean?
+Well, what if, some time ago, you made a decision to donate your fortune to a home for unwed mothers?
+But the world changed, and young women started keeping their babies.
 And then the home closed.

 Donors never know what the future will hold.

 NPR, in their reporting on this case, cited the example of the 1950s donor and the homes for unwed mothers.
 When was the last time you heard of one of those places?
 Social change has rendered that particular donor’s wishes obsolete.

 I thought I would end up in a home for unwed mothers.
 But I kept my pregnancy a secret until six weeks before my son was born.
 So I had to be hustled out of town to the most readily available place.
 That turned out to be a foster family who had a farm out in the countryside about 60 miles from my hometown.